fair-ground/Fair/README.md

-The end result will not be printed until the command has completed, since `jq` is waiting for the entire result before it will process the command.
+The end result will not be printed until the command has completed, since `jq` is waiting for the entire array before it will process the command.

 You can, instead, "promote" the JSON output from an embedded array